 2. Be Clear About Learning Outcomes

-One of the key shortcomings of many call center training programs is the fact that the learning outcomes are ambiguous.
+One of the key shortcomings of many call center training programs is the ambiguity of the learning outcomes.
 As a result, the learning content is not precise and tends to miss the mark.

 As you review your course content, ask yourself: What does the agent need to do and know when they are on the job?
 Do they need to know the psychology behind different types of customers or just be able to identify how to best engage with them?
 Or do they really need to know how an ACD works?
 No. However, they do need to understand what happens to customer wait time when they don’t log in according to the schedule.
 Yes, it may be interesting to know.
 Yes, it may be valuable to know at some point.
 But does the agent need to know that now?
 Many times, the answer will be ‘no’.